Farini/Scene-Machine/Scene Machine/Model/ModelReadme.md

 - `CGLineJoin` conforms to  `Codable`
 - `CGLineCap` conforms to `Codable`

-## Proposed Changes for v 1.4
+## Proposed Changes for v 1.5

 - [X] Material Data Model should have more static examples
-- [ ] Material Data Model should include shaders
+- [X] Material Data Model should include shaders
 - [ ] Material Data Model should include `PKDrawing` objects for layers
     - [ ] A layer should have a PKDrawing object
     - [ ] Image (NSImage) should be an optional property